Posted by Lauren • September 1, 2021 (Last modified October 11, 2022) • 9 min read

-For many companies, a common performance review pain-point is keeping your managers engaged in the process.
+For many companies, the common performance review process has one major pain point: keeping your managers engaged.
 Engaged managers complete on-time, well thought-out and constructive reviews for their employees which in turn helps keep employees connected and on a path of success within your company.

-When this engagement is lacking, employees often feel as if their managers are indifferent about their role within the team.
+When this engagement is lacking, employees often feel as if their managers are indifferent about their role within the team until it comes time for the performance review process.
 When employees aren’t receiving regular feedback, they often become stagnant which causes the growth of your company to suffer.

 If engagement is vital to company and employee growth, how can you ensure your managers are involved in the process?
 Find 6 tips below!